-A boy who stumbles into the Boston quarantine zone is scanned.
+A boy who stumbles into the Boston quarantine zone is scanned with a handheld device.
 His scan turns red, showing he is infected.
 Later, Joel disposes of the boy’s body in an incinerator.

 A poster on the wall outlines the symptoms of cordyceps infection: coughing, slurred speech, muscle spasms and mood change.

 At the end of Episode 1, the FEDRA soldier Lee scans Joel, Tess and Ellie.
 Joel and Tess’s scans are green, but Ellie’s scan is red.